redis/redis-doc/topics/rediscli.md

 is sent to the server, processed, and the reply is parsed back and rendered into a simpler form to read.

-Nothing special is needed for runung the CLI in interactive mode - just lunch it without any arguments and you are in:
+Nothing special is needed for running the CLI in interactive mode - just lunch it without any arguments and you are in:

     $ redis-cli